top of page

 Step 2: Consultation & Needs Analysis

-1. Priority skill areas and training topics
+1. Priority skill areas and training topics.

-2. Preferred session formats and duration
+2. Preferred session formats and duration.

-3. Ideal days and times for deliver
+3. Ideal days and times for delivery.

 Step 3: Program Design & Scheduling